wiccasoft/wiccasoft.github.io/README.md

 [![Image](waste/Screenshot_2020-02-28_14-27-26.png)]( https://www.youtube.com/watch?v=tEj1dDqwmVI )

 <!--
+Europa the last battle, agenda 21!
+So it's a war about who can get corona?
 Erdogan is pushing Turkey to be the next playground of western war mongering countries.
 Putin explained him how to grab power, hooked him on the energy line, sold Nato-Turkey S-400 installations and Russia sure as hell won't give up its Syria-based fleet.